OpenBioML/chemnlp/CONTRIBUTING.md

 If you are not familiar LLM training have a look at this very good guide: [Large-scale language modeling tutorials with PyTorch from TUNiB](https://nbviewer-org.translate.goog/github/tunib-ai/large-scale-lm-tutorials/blob/main/notebooks/01_introduction.ipynb?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=de&_x_tr_pto=wapp)

 Please have a look for the details in the [corresponding section in our proposal](https://docs.google.com/document/d/1C44EKSJRojm39P2CaxnEq-0FGwDRaknKxJ8lZI6xr5M/edit#heading=h.aww08l8o9tti).

+## Hugging Face Hub

+We have a preference for using the Hugging Face Hub and processing datasets through the [`datasets`](https://github.com/huggingface/datasets) package when storing larger datasets on the [OpenBioML](https://huggingface.co/OpenBioML) hub as it can offer us a lot of nice features such as

+- Easy multiprocessing parallelism for data cleaning
+- Version controlling of the datasets as well as our code
+- Easy interface into tokenisation & other aspects for model training
+- Reuse of utility functions once we have a consistent data structure.

+However, don't feel pressured to use this if you're more comfortable contributing an external dataset in another format.
+We are primarily thinking of using this functionality for processed, combined datasets which are ready for training.

+Feel free to reach out to one of the team and read [this guide](https://huggingface.co/docs/datasets/upload_dataset#share-a-dataset-to-the-hub) for more information.